It is also known as an ‘Advance Decision’, an ‘Advance Decision to Refuse Treatment’, an ‘ADRT’, or a ‘Living Will’.

 - The document has been made of your own accord, without any harassment by anyone else

-- You have not said or done anything that contradicts the advance decision since you made it
+- You have not said or done anything that contradicts the Living Will since you made it

-In your Advance Decision, you may decide that in certain situations, you do not want to receive particular life-sustaining treatments.
+In your Living Will, you may decide that in certain situations, you do not want to receive particular life-sustaining treatments.
 Common examples of such treatments are:

 - ventilation – if you are unable to breathe by yourself;